 13. Sprains and Strains

-If pain is so severe that it impedes daily life or doesn’t go away, it’s time to see a doctor.
+If pain is so severe it impedes daily life or doesn’t go away, it’s time to see a doctor.
 This next condition also often requires medical attention…

 12. Intervertebral Disc Degeneration